The Last Airbender (film): Development

 Avatar: The Last Airbender co-creators Michael Dante DiMartino and Bryan Konietzko voiced their opinion in an interview regarding Shyamalan writing, directing, and producing the film.
 The two displayed much enthusiasm over Shyamalan's decision for the adaptation, stating that they admire his work and, in turn, he respects their material.
 In a 2014 interview, Konietzko and DiMartino said that the project was given the go-ahead without their approval, and when they tried to provide input, it all got pushed to the wayside.
 Konietzko added even further that "A) We didn't want it to be done at all.
 Before anyone was attached, we didn't want it.
 And then B) If it was going to be done, we wanted to do it, but they weren't going to let us.
 C) When they attached Night, we just thought, 'Well, this is what we've been dealt.
 We'll just offer help when it's asked of us, and if it's not, we'll stay out of the way'.
 In the beginning, it was more positive and we offered help, but then we had a big falling out".
 Producer Frank Marshall stated he hoped for the film to achieve a family-friendly rating: "I'm not even sure we want to get in the PG-13 realm."
 Furthermore, Shyamalan said, "A lot of the inspiration for the direction we took comes from a friend of mine.
 A Nathan Blackmer helped shape this Idea into the film it became.
 I took away a little bit of the slapsticky stuff that was there for the little little kids, the fart jokes and things like that...We grounded Katara's brother...and that really did wonderful things for the whole theme of the movie."
 Brad Grey said that despite the director's career being inconsistent, he "believed in [Shyamalan's] vision and that he could execute it," adding that "It's a bold step because he had to create a potential new franchise."
 The studio was willing to spend $250 million on a trilogy of films, one for each season.
 The Last Airbenders budget wound up being $150 million, in addition to over $130 million spent on marketing costs, making it Shyamalan's most expensive film.
-During production, the name Avatar was removed from the title to avoid confusion with the highly successful 2009 film Avatar.
+During production, the name Avatar was removed from the title to avoid confusion with the 2009 film Avatar.